ailenus/SpartaGlobal-Planets/readme.md

 - a double-precision floating-point number `relativeWeightIndex`, the gravitational acceleration at the surface of the planet, relative to Earth.

-Each of the four fields has a public accessor (or getter) and a public print method, which prints a formatted string containing the field to the standard output.
+Each of the four fields has a public accessor (or getter) method and a public print method, which prints a formatted string containing the field to the standard output.

 Additionally, the enum contains a `getWeight` method, which takes in the weight on Earth as a double and returns the weight on the planet represented by the